Emergence in graphs with near-extreme constraints: Setting and results

+There is widespread interest in analyzing network and graph data \cite{New}, and statistical methods have developed to support this, including a family of Exponential Random Graph Models (ERGMs).
+In \cite{CD} a number of practical problems with ERGMs were isolated and treated using the large deviations principal of \ER{} graphs.
+In \cite{RS1} a Boltzmann entropy $\B(\bar \tau)$ was introduced which, together with the LDP, allowed the analysis of `exponentially most' large finite graphs with constraints on the densities $\bar \tau$ of some subgraphs; see \cite{RS2} for a review of these results in a general setting.
+Using $\B(\bar \tau)$ some of the weaknesses of ERGMs discussed in \cite{CD} can be quantified.
+This is discussed in detail in Section \ref{sec:No-ERGM}.

+Our paper is concerned with the emergence \cite{Lau} of large scale structure in graphs, for instance of podes.
+By far the most highly developed mathematical formalism concerned with emergence is equilibrium statistical mechanics.
+In our work we have sought to create an analogous formalism for simple constrained graphs, motivated by the Razborov triangle, Figure \ref{fig:phase_space}.

+One of our goals is to better understand constrained graphs, to extend the classic study of extremal graphs, of which \cite{PR} is a distinguished result \cite{AlK, Bollobas-Book04}.
+Another is to provide an example for other optimization problems facing similar obstacles.
+For this reason we give here a brief sketch of emergence in statistical mechanics \cite{Ru, Yeo, Tou}, emphasizing the significance of {\em entropy, free energies} and especially {\em convexity}.

+A common structure underlying the mathematics of edge-triangle graphs and the mathematics of statistical mechanics is constrained optimization.
+There are several ways to view equilibrium statistical mechanics as constrained optimization on a space of many-particle configurations \cite{Isr,El,Ru2,Lan}, all of which involve the global optimization of any of a range of free energy functionals, or the entropy.
+The entropy in statistical mechanics is a measure of the number of possible particle configurations with given constraints.
+It is a fundamental quantity.
+It is no exageration to view statistical mechanics as built on the {\em convexity} of this entropy (see the lectures of Lanford in \cite{Lan} and the introduction by Wightman in \cite{Isr}).

+The convexity of the entropy allows one to analyze the system without loss of information by the use of a variety of free energies \cite{Tou}, such as the Gibbs free energy $G(p,T)$, which is more familiar than the entropy.

-Figure \ref{fig:thermo} shows a primitive thermodynamic phase diagram, illustrating the pattern of solid and fluid phases in a physical bulk material such as water, as functions of pressure $p$ and temperature $T$ \cite{Pi}.
-The experimentally measurable Gibbs free energy $G(p,T)$ \cite{Yeo, Sal} is found to vary smoothly within each region, but shows singular behavior when we cross some lower dimension curves (see \cite{Ru2} and section VI in \cite{Isr}), where bulk material properties such as density and heat capacity can change abruptly.
+Figure \ref{fig:thermo} shows a primitive thermodynamic phase diagram, illustrating the pattern of solid and fluid phases in a physical bulk material (the phases represent the large particle-number scale in the emergent picture), as functions of constraint parameters pressure $p$ and temperature $T$ \cite{Pi}.
+The experimentally measurable Gibbs free energy $G(p,T)$ \cite{Yeo, Sal} is found to vary smoothly within each region, but shows singular behavior when constraints cross some lower dimension curves (see \cite{Ru2} and section VI in \cite{Isr}), where bulk material properties such as mass density and heat capacity can change abruptly.

-Unfortunately, with graphs there is no analogue of the equivalence of ensembles, as the Boltzmann entropy $\B(e,t)$ is neither concave nor convex and the Razbarov triangle is not convex.
-(This was the starting point of our project in 2013 \cite{RS1}.
-The inequivalence in constrained graphs was rediscovered and analyzed later but with a focus on infinite systems rather than emergence \cite{DMRS}.)
-Analogues of the Gibbs free energy do exist, and are Legendre transforms of the Boltzmann entropy, but those transforms are not invertible.
-For most values of $(e,t)$, it is not possible to recover $\B(e,t)$, or the behavior of typical graphs, from properties of these other functionals.